Mapping data stories in the surveillance ecosystem

 You attend a Black Lives Matter protest, coordinating on a group chat with your Google Pixel to your friends so you don’t go alone.
 A manhunt ensues after the protests because a warrant is issued for protestors who broke windows in the downtown retail stores.
 A detective with the city police department files a “Dragnet” warrant to Google for location data associated with the stores.
 Google combs through its Sensorvault database, and sends anonymized location traces that match the time and place.
 Your location trace is an especially good match, and Google reveals your name.
 Detectives view your Facebook account and see you are a regular organizer in your community.
 Your name is added to a list of suspects for inciting a riot.

 In your small town, the mall is still a great place to hang out.
 You are walking with your squad when a pair of studded and shiny boots catch your eye in the window of the Doc Martens store.
 You pause for a moment.
-You’ve been looking for a pair of new boots…a small plastic puck hidden in the door mantle notices, pings your device, “sees” that you paused, and collects your MAC address….but your friend grabs your arm and hurries you along before you can walk in.
-Luckily (for them), Doc Martens has your MAC address on file because you clicked on an Instagram ad once.
-Doc Martens predictive algorithms know to send even more ads to people, like you, who have paused outside their stores.
-This time, they advertise the boots that made you pause, and you buy them.
-Doc Martens ad teams see that the beacon helped make that sale, and begins installing them at every touchpoint they can get their hands on.
+You’ve been looking for a pair of new boots… and a small plastic puck hidden in the door mantle notices, pings your device, “sees” that you paused, and collects your MAC address…. but your friend grabs your arm and hurries you along before you can walk in.
+Luckily (for them), Doc Martens already has your MAC address on file, because you clicked on an Instagram ad once.
+Doc Martens’ predictive algorithms know to send even more ads to people, like you, who have paused outside their stores.
+This time, they advertise their latests boots – the ones that made you pause.
+You recognize them in the ad, and buy them.
+Doc Martens’ advertising teams see that the beacon helped make that sale, and begins installing them at every touchpoint they can get their hands on.

 You’re finally getting around to writing your thesis.
 You email your very patient advisor, asking their opinion about a paper you are considering citing.
 You had no clue, but the author of the paper, now living in Tunisia, is a whistleblower taking refuge from your government, and they are on the NSA’s target list.
-Your email, travelling on a Sprint network, passes through an AT&T peering center – which goes hand in hand with an NSA router.
-The router automatically flags your email because it contains a “selector” – the name of the author, and copies it, along with the rest of your inbox, to the NSA server codenamed Pinecone and onto their Mainway and Marina systems.
+Your email, travelling on a Sprint network, passes through an AT&T peering center—which is tapped by an NSA router.
+The router automatically flags your email because it contains a “selector”—the name of the author, and copies it, along with the rest of your inbox, to the NSA server codenamed Pinecone and onto their Mainway and Marina systems.
 An NSA agent conducting an investigation on the author uses the XKEYSCORE algorithm to search them, and your name comes up.
 That, in combination with less-than-complimentary tweets about the federal government you wrote in your younger and more radical days, tips the scales, and a predictive algorithmputs you on a no-fly list.
 You are not alerted until you attempt to fly to present your thesis, and are stopped at the gate.
 There is no appeal or recourse for your status on the no-fly list.

 Overall, this was a very successful workshop.
 Here are some of the factors that I think contributed the most that that: